Blog

 Container platform Database in Kubernetes or similar Portability across any infrastructure

-Each model can power QSL database hosting, web hosting MySQL database clusters, or high-volume postgres database hosting at scale; the difference lies in how they balance the five decision metrics that follow.
+Each model can power SQL database hosting, web hosting MySQL database clusters, or high-volume Postgres database hosting at scale; the difference lies in how they balance the five decision metrics that follow.

 World map with servers connected by latency lines

 Every extra millisecond between application and datastore chips away at user experience.
-Dedicated servers let teams drop hardware into specific metros—Amsterdam for pan-EU workloads, Los Angeles for West-Coast startup—bringing median round-trip times under 5 ms within region and avoiding multi-tenant jitter.
+Dedicated servers let teams drop hardware into specific metros—Amsterdam for pan-EU workloads, Los Angeles for a West Coast startup—bringing median round-trip times under 5 ms within region and avoiding multi-tenant jitter.

 • Pin read-heavy replicas close to users.
 Cloud DBaaS makes this almost one-click; dedicated nodes can achieve the same with streaming replication.

 • Keep write primaries near business logic.
-It minimizes chatter on chatty OLTP workloads.
+Minimize chatter on OLTP workloads.

 • Avoid forced detours.
 Private links or anycast routing outperform public-internet hops.

 Dedicated servers inherit their facility rating: Tier IV promises <26 minutes of annual infrastructure downtime, Tier III about 1.6 hours.
 Hardware still fails, so true availability hinges on software redundancy—multi-node clusters or synchronous replicas in a second rack.
-Melbicom mitigates risk by swapping failed components inside 4 hours and maintaining redundant upstream carriers; fail-over logic, however, remains under your control.
+Melbicom mitigates risk by swapping failed components inside 4 hours and maintaining redundant upstream carriers; your team still controls database failover logic.

 Cloud DBaaS automates much of that logic.
-Enable multi-zone mode and provider target 99.95 %-plus availability; failovers finish in <60 s.
+Enable multi-zone mode and providers commonly target 99.95%-plus availability for highly available configurations; failovers are automated but should be planned as a brief recovery event, often around 60–120 seconds depending on service and workload state.
 The price is a small performance tax and dependence on platform tooling.
 Region-wide outages are rare yet headline-making; multi-region replication cuts risk but doubles cost.

 Rule of thumb: platform automation reduces human-error downtime, but the farther uptime is outsourced, the less tuning freedom you retain.